-The University of Iowa Hospitals and Clinics (UIHC) Administrative Fellowship provides select individuals with post-graduate experience in an academic medical center that fosters development as a healthcare professional.
-The UIHC Fellowship offers broad involvement, interaction, and exposure to the corporate operations of this nationally-ranked teaching hospital and health sciences campus.
-The position offers a complete perspective of the organization, its relationship with the UI Carver College of Medicine, and the healthcare market.
-The Fellow will work under the supervision of the CEO of the Hospital and for UI Health Care (the corporate partnership between UI Hospitals and Clinics, UI Carver College of Medicine, and UI Physicians).
+The University of Iowa Hospitals & Clinics (UIHC) Administrative Fellowship provides select individuals with a post-graduate opportunity to foster development as a health care professional in an academic medical center.
+The fellow will work under the supervision of the CEO of UI Hospitals & Clinics and will have broad involvement, interaction, and exposure to the corporate operations of this nationally ranked teaching hospital and health sciences campus.
+The position offers a complete perspective of the organization, including its relationship with the UI Carver College of Medicine, UI Physicians, and the healthcare market.

 Application Process and Timeline

-The CEO of UI Hospitals and Clinics, Kenneth Kates, acts as preceptor to the administrative fellow and determines, with the fellow, the content of the fellowship.
+The CEO of UI Hospitals & Clinics and Associate Vice President for University of Iowa Health Care acts as a preceptor to the administrative fellow and determines, with the fellow, the content of the fellowship.
 At the beginning of the fellowship, the fellow will meet with the preceptor to determine goals and project work interest.
 The fellow will have ongoing interaction with the entire administrative team and meet with the team regularly on a broad range of operational issues.

-The term "structured flexibility" most accurately describes the design of the UIHC fellowship.
-The content of the experience is tailored to best match individual and organization needs.
+The term “structured flexibility” most accurately describes the design of the UI Hospitals & Clinics fellowship.
+The content of the experience is tailored to best match individual and organizational needs.
 As such, the following components and characteristics provide a framework for defining the fellowship experience:

 - Adoption of program goals and objectives, including periodic review with the CEO